Exam Name: Google Certified Educator Level 1 Exam

 Which of the following are relevant uses for Google Forms in education?

-- Ms. Dent wants to use Google Forms and Google Sheets to collect and tract different aspects of her students’ work.
-Use drag and drop to show how she could use these Google tools effectively.
+- Ms. Dent wants to use Google Forms and Google Sheets to collect and track different aspects of her students’ work.
+Use drag and drop to show how she could use these Google tools effectively

 - Mr. Murakami leaves written notes with motivational quotes for his students by writing them on paper and leaving them in different locations in his classroom.
 Occasionally his students will claim they didn’t get a note or admit that they lost it.